 - You will be using the "good" set you prepared in step 13 above as the input for this new refinement.
-If you are just using the automatically generated results, this file will be sets/ptclfsc_XX_good.lst.
-If you followed the manual instructions, you will have named this file yourself. - targetres \rightarrow 4.5, speed \rightarrow 5 - model →refine_xx/threed_yy.hdf (fill in xx and yy with the highest numbers available) - iter →3
+If you are just using the automatically generated results, this file will be sets/ pf02_good_all__ctf_flip_lp5.lst.
+If you followed the manual instructions, you will have named this file yourself.
+If the refinement folder wasn't refine_02, the 02 may also be different.
+If you are using the actual 2.22 release, it is possible that the name will be a little different, but you should be able to figure out the correct file. - targetres \rightarrow 4.5, speed \rightarrow 5 - model →refine_xx/threed_yy.hdf (fill in xx and yy with the highest numbers available) - iter →3